People's Liberation Army at the 1989 Tiananmen Square protests and massacre: On June 3–4

-Many of the accounts of resistance to martial law orders are based on rumours and hearsay due to the nature of the events and the censorship that existed afterwards.

 Scholars estimate that on the evening of June 3, 1989, Deng deployed 150,000 to 350,000 troops with heavy artillery to enter and surround Beijing.
 However, many of the soldiers in the People's Liberation Army did not follow the orders to enforce martial law that night.
 Some soldiers were emotionally conflicted and were hesitant to turn their weapons on the students.
 They believed that the PLA belonged to the people and that they were supposed to fight for them and not against them.
 They were reminded of this sentiment by bystanders and protesters during their multiple attempts in clearing the square prior to and on the night of the massacre.

 Therefore, some PLA units did not have ammunition with them when they entered Beijing, including the 40th army unit.
 Party officials reportedly suspected this unit of not following the martial law orders that were declared by Li Peng.
 American journalists claimed that on the night of the massacre the 38th unit soldiers told civilians and bystanders that if they had weapons they would have used them against the soldiers firing on civilians.
 In addition, some soldiers of the PLA willingly dismounted from tanks and other army vehicles and did not stop civilians from burning them down.
 PLA soldier Chen Guang stated that desertion never crossed his mind, however, it did occur on the night of the massacre as approximately 400 soldiers deserted during the night of June 3.

 Chinese reports state that these soldiers were missing in action.

-Also, popular accounts state that Beijing police officers defended citizens and used their weapons against the incoming soldiers.

 Finally, Li Xiaoming was an officer in the 116th army division in the 39th group army and was one of the first soldiers to talk about the events of Tiananmen publicly.
 Some soldiers in the 116th army division did not support the violence against the students and felt empathy towards the victims of the massacre.
 The division's commander Xu Feng refused to obey orders and pretended not to receive any messages from higher officials.
 Therefore, on June 4, instead of entering the city, the unit continuously circled Beijing.
 By June 5 the division was escorted into the city to help with the clean-up process.
 They were exposed to damaged infrastructure due to tanks and bullets, as well as blood stained clothes scattered around the square.